Vasar007/Streamlabs-Chatbot-Scripts/Scripts/Score/README.md

 **This command is not implemented now.**

+- Label: None (not presented in UI config)
 - Description: The command to reload current score
 - Usage: !reload_score
 - Permissions: Moderator or higher